lfost42/grafana-notes/k8s/cka/itkiddie.md

 Install `Argo CD` in a Kubernetes cluster using Helm while ensuring that CRDs are not installed (as they are pre-installed).

 Task:
-1. Add the official Argo CD Helm repository with the name argo: https://argoproj.github.io/argo-helm
+1. Add the official Argo CD Helm repository with the name `argo`.
 2. Generate a Helm template from the Argo CD chart version `7.7.3` for the `acgocd` namespace.
 3. Ensure that CRDs are not installed by configuring the chart accordingly.
 4. Save the generated YAML manifest to `/home/argo/argo-helm.yaml`.